Chiiryuu/Maze-Solver/README.md

 * Minesweeper Game
    * Works on the Windows XP Minesweeper (Available here)
    * http://www.minesweeper.info/downloads/WinmineXP.html
+   * This is also bundled in the repository for ease of use.
 * Linux application 'Scrot'
    * For this application to run on linux, you need the application Scrot for interfacing with pyautogui
 * Pyhon packagage 'pyautogui'